Edddush/100-days-of-code/log.md

 > [!NOTE]
 > Written in Python
 ### Accomplishments
-- Solved the Greatest Common Divisor of Strings on Leetcode #1071
+- Solved the Greatest Common Divisor of Strings on LeetCode #1071
 - In hindisght I should have been able to tell by the name I would need my Maths hat for this one, but I learnt it the hard way
 ### Challenges
 - This felt like an easy hard question.
 Not because the solution is particularly hard to implement, realizing the maths behind it is the tricky part